People Dig the Long Ball…

 I was at a golf practice range the other day.
 I took a nice, easy swing, heard that ultra-satisfying “click”, and watched the ball travel straight downrange and land exactly where I intended it to.
 And for a moment, one brief, fleeting moment, I actually believed I was getting better at this game.
 Then I took four more swings and sprayed the balls from one side of the range to the other.
 Just like that, my dreams of being on tour with the PGA were crushed, yet again.

 I leaned on my 7-iron for a moment and looked around.
-There were probably 30 or so other people, most of them with frustrated looks on their faces and swinging away with all the grace of Paul Bunyan.
+There were probably 30 or so other people investing their time, most of them with frustrated looks on their faces and swinging away with all the grace of Paul Bunyan.
 I noticed something interesting; aside from two or three other people, all were swinging a driver of some sort, aiming for that 300-yard target far downrange.

 Now, if you’re really, really good (top 5% of golfers) you’ll hit a ball an average of 80 times over the course of 18 holes.
 For most of the rest of us, we’re hitting a ball up to 100 times.
 You’ve got 14 clubs to choose from, each designed to send the ball downrange to different distances.
 The most important piece of advice I got where golf (and life) is concerned is this: You’re going to use your drivers, the clubs used to send the ball the furthest off a golf tee, only about 16% of the time.
 The other 84% of the time you’re using some other club, so spend your time wisely when it comes to practicing.

-And so it is with sales and the sales technology stack – a hyper-focus on a relatively small part of what selling actually entails…
+And so it is with sales and the sales tech stack – a hyper-focus on a relatively small part of what selling actually entails…

 A Crowded Playing Field – Near the Top